Do you miss your guitar when you are traveling? Or hate trying to get your guitar on a plane?

-The best acoustic travel guitar is undoubtedly the one by Journey Instruments.
+The best travel acoustic guitar is undoubtedly the one by Journey Instruments.
 It is an amazing guitar that is perfect for pros, and it actually sounds better than some full-sized guitars.
-It also has a unique feature patented by Journey Instruments - collapsible neck.
+It also has a unique feature patented by Journey Instruments – a collapsible neck.
 You can assemble and disassemble this guitar in just a few seconds, which is perfect for playing on the go.

 My favorite electric guitar for travel is the Travelcaster Deluxe, which comes with a soft gig case.
-It is a full scale guitar that not only sounds amazing, but also looks pretty cool.
-It features three single coil pickups, two tone controls and one volume control, which is everything you need to sound amazing.
+It is a full-scale guitar that not only sounds amazing but also looks pretty cool.
+It features three single-coil pickups, two tone controls, and one volume control, which is everything you need to sound amazing.
 Well, in addition to your talent – but that’s a given.

-The best versatile guitar for travel would have to be the Traveler Guitar Acoustic/Electric option.
+The most versatile guitar for travel would have to be the Traveler Guitar Acoustic/Electric option.
 It is remarkably lightweight, it has an in-body tuning system and it sounds really good no matter how you play it thanks to the Piezo pickup.
 Sure, it’s not going to be as loud as regular acoustic guitars, but all you need to do to get volume is plug it in.
 And you get the standard 1/4” output for that.

-Head over to Amazon to see the prices of all of the travel guitars featured in this review.
+Head over to Amazon to see the prices of all of the best travel guitars featured in this review.

 Some guitarists swear that travel guitars do not sound as good as full-sized guitars.
 Others say that although they sound different they have a place in your guitar collection.